acalvarez86/Family-Blog/Blog_Page/miami.md

 title: A Trip to Miami
 menu_order: 5
 post_status: draft
-post_excerpt: After months without a vacation and a last-minute canceled trip to a Tampa that was supposed to be a romantic get away, we were ready to go anywhere.
+post_excerpt: After months without a vacation and a last-minute canceled trip to Tampa that was supposed to be a romantic get away, we were ready to go anywhere.
 We considered Denver for a while, then Tennessee, and finally, we settled for Miami.
 post_date: 2022-02-25 20:14:59
 taxonomy:
     category: